pkkrsingh877/food-app/README.md

 # Todo Thingy

-1. [] Create a database with user collections.
+1. [X] Create a user collection.
-1. [] Customer Collections Should have name, phone number, role [user, admin, delivery person], user id, timestamps
+1. [X] Customer Collections Should have name, phone number, role [user, admin, delivery person], user id(will be added by default), timestamps
 1. [] Order can be done by Customer.
+1. [X] Create an item collection where item has name, address array and category

 An endpoint from where customer can send
 1. [] Signup data /post